yasutakatou/IMS/README.md

 Incident management tool with slack.

-# (WIP)

 # Solution

 As the center of communication at work has been replaced from e-mail to chat, you may have changed the alert notification destination of your monitoring tool to chat.
-But hasn't it changed that people are reading the messages and making decisions and responses?
+But hasn't it changed that people are reading the all messages and making decisions and responses?
-I'm using chat for a change!
+Let's change that!
-This tool enables easy incident management through chat, accelerating ChatOps!
+This tool enables easy incident management through chat, accelerating ChatOps!!

 # Feature